varnish/Varnish-Cache/doc/sphinx/tutorial/backend_servers.rst

 Our first task is to tell Varnish where it can find its content.
 Start your favorite text editor and open the varnish default configuration file.
-If you installed from source this is /usr/local/etc/varnish/default.vcl, if you installed from a package it is probably /etc/varnish/default.vcl.
+If you installed from source this is ``/usr/local/etc/varnish/default.vcl``, if you installed from a package it is probably ``/etc/varnish/default.vcl``.

-If you've been following the tutorial there is probably a section of the configuration that looks like this:::
+If you've been following the tutorial, there is probably a section of the configuration that looks like this:::

   backend default {